-► You may also like: 7 things to do between conference sessions while Temple Square is under construction
+► You may also like: 6 things to do between conference sessions while Temple Square is under construction

 Of particular interest is the statement about the Saturday evening session.
 In July 2021 the Church announced that the Saturday evening sessions, which had previously alternated between a women’s session and a priesthood session for men, would become a general session for all Church members.

 You can read the full letter with details about streaming, viewing times, and more conference details on ChurchofJesusChrist.org.
-You will need to log in to your Church account to access the letter.